divanvisagie/Layer-Capability-Pattern/README.md

 # Layer-Capability Pattern
-A new design pattern for Extended Intelligence systems
+A new design pattern for Extended Intelligence Systems

-The Layer-Capability Pattern is a new design pattern for building Extended Intelligence systems.
-It is designed to be a simple, flexible, and scalable pattern that can be used to build systems where a user sends input to the system and expects an output.
+The Layer-Capability Pattern is a fresh approach to constructing Extended Intelligence systems, with a focus on simplicity, flexibility, and scalability.
+It's particularly suitable for systems where a user provides input and anticipates an output.

-The system is based in the idea of Structured Intelligence.
-Large language models while currently very capable are still limited and probabalistic.
-By structuring the data and capabilities of the system, we can build a system that is more intelligent than the sum of its parts.
+The concept is rooted in the idea of Structured Intelligence.
+While large language models are indeed capable, their performance is probabilistic and they have their limitations.
+By structuring the data and capabilities of the system, we can build a system that exhibits more intelligence than the sum of its components.

 ## Overview

-User messages come from an external interface or repl and are converted to a `RequestMessage` and passed to a handler.
-The handler then passes the message through a series of layers that can either reject the message entirely or modify it and pass it to the next layer.
-The final layer is a capability selector, which selects the capability that should handle the message.
-The capability is then executed and a `ResponseMessage` is passed back through the layers and back to the handler which then sends the response back to the interface it came from.
+User messages originate from an external interface or REPL, converted into a RequestMessage, and are passed to a handler.
+The handler, in turn, sends the message through a series of layers.
+Each layer has the power to either reject the message entirely or alter it and forward it to the next layer.
+The final layer, a capability selector, chooses the capability to process the message.
+The selected capability is then executed, producing a ResponseMessage that is sent back through the layers, the handler, and eventually to the origin interface.

 ```mermaid
 sequenceDiagram